 Zendo gets rid of that issue with a simple solution: recorded customer history.

-Every time a client reaches out to you via an Order Page, Zendo creates a customer profile page for that person.
+Every time a client reaches out to you via Zendo, the platform creates a customer profile page for that person.
 You can also always add any essential details or notes about a specific customer in their profile to get back on later on.

-So anytime you click on the customer profile of a specific client you need information on, you’ll find all their Requests, any shared files, and notes you’ve had.
+So anytime you click on the customer profile of a specific client you need information on, you’ll find all their requests, subscriptions, quotes, invoices, and any shared files and notes you’ve had.

-Basic customer profile information is also available if you just want to go through your previous conversation with that client in the Zendo chatbox, the most vital details will then be easily reachable on the right-side panel, next to the chat.
+Basic customer profile information is also available if you just want to go through your previous conversation with that client in the Zendo chatbox, the most vital details will then be easily reachable on the right-side panel, for ultimate convenience.

 Reason #3: Private Team Notes